justinsherman/justinsherman.github.io/README.md

-## Bio
+## Short Bio

 Computer Science and Political Science student at Duke University.
 Fellow at [Interact](http://joininteract.com).
+Cyber Policy Researcher at the [Laboratory for Analytic Sciences](https://ncsu-las.org/about/).
 Co-Founder and Vice President of [Ethical Tech](https://ethical-tech.org/).
-Cyber Policy Researcher at the [Laboratory for Analytic Sciences](https://ncsu-las.org/about/).

 Former Fellow with the [Duke University Program in American Grand Strategy](http://ags.duke.edu/).
 Formerly with [New America's Cybersecurity Initiative](https://www.newamerica.org/cybersecurity-initiative/) and [The State of Security](https://tripwire.com/state-of-security).
-Contributing Writer at [The Startup](http://medium.com/swlh).
+Regularly writing for [Real Clear Defense](https://realcleardefense.com/), [The Startup](http://medium.com/swlh), and others.

+## Recent Publications

 You can use the [editor on GitHub](https://github.com/justinsherman/justinsherman.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.